 3. The World’s Smelliest Fruit: Durian – Sau Rieng

-Durian is known as the world’s smelliest fruit, but it’s more generous name is “the king of fruits.”
-Durian has a bad reputation for a strong smell, much like hing (asafetida), a well-known spice from India.
+Durian is known as the world’s smelliest fruit, but its more generous name is “the king of fruits.”
 It may seem like something that smells “bad” shouldn’t taste good, but people who love Durian say it’s hard to stop once you start eating it.

 4. Pha Lau Bo – Cow Intestine Soup

 Soups and dishes made from the intestines of animals are common in Vietnam.
-Cow is just one animal; you can also eat Vietnamese dishes made from horse and goat intestines.
-The idea is to use the whole animal and not just throw away parts that can be nutritious and healthy.
+Cow is just one animal; other Vietnamese dishes can be made from horse and goat intestines.
+The idea is to utilize the whole animal and not just throw away parts that can be nutritious and healthy.

 To make cow intestine soup safely, the cook will wash the intestines multiple times and rinse them with lemon and salt to destroy bacteria.
 Spices such as ginger are used to improve flavor and smell.
-The intestines are cooked in milk to become noodle-like, and additional cow organs are often included, such as the kidney, heart, and stomach.
+The intestines are cooked in milk to become noodle-like.
+Often additional organ meat is included, such as the kidney, heart, and stomach.

 5. Scorpions and Other Whole Insects